vtourraine/mendeleykit/README.md

 - client secret key
 - redirect URI
 They need to be entered in the ViewController.h file.
+Note: code containing client IDs, client secrets, redirect URI will not be accepted in pull requests!

 [Mendeley API](http://dev.mendeley.com) has links to create your app client id, key and redirect URIs.